The Thinking Behind Revenue First Systems | Rogue Pine

 We didn't invent these ideas.
 We translated them into one operating system for revenue.

-Revenue First Systems isn't a proprietary methodology.
-It's five frameworks that have worked across industries, applied specifically to B2B sales-led companies where revenue needs to become more predictable.
+Five frameworks that have worked across industries, applied specifically to B2B sales-led companies where revenue needs to become more predictable.
 We gave it a name because it needed one.
-It works because the thinking behind it already does.
+The thinking behind it has been working for decades.

 Where the thinking comes from, and how we apply it.